kingdonb/taking-bartholo/README.md

 Bartholomew and the static content server both are Wasm modules that we hosted with the content; this is an OK decision even if they don't change as often as the content, because they are small-ish.

-We should be second-guessing this idea because it isn't sound, but it's OK for the demo (as it won't be solved today!)
+We should probably be second-guessing this idea because it isn't sound, but it's OK for the demo (as it must be, since it won't be solved today!)

-In the Bindle model there can be even greater savings for large websites, since the whole OCI artifact need not be downloaded again for every changed file; but right now it isn't clear how well Bindle works with Kubernetes, and our site is small so I'd posit that potential savings is all firmly imaginary for us today.
+In the Bindle model there can be even greater savings for large websites, while the whole OCI artifact need not be downloaded again for every changed file; but right now it isn't clear how well Bindle works with Kubernetes, and our site is small so I'd posit that potential savings is all firmly imaginary for us today.

-GitHub pays for it now (thanks!), so we maybe don't need to care about this.
+GitHub pays for the I/O now (thanks!), so we maybe don't need to care about this.

-I went ahead and used OCI based on that, and because Spin has recently added support for OCI, that has parallels with Flux's OCI artifact push feature, it made good sense also to put this in a Helm chart, (and that's also with OCI!)
+I went ahead and used one OCI image, an easy choice as Spin has recently added the support for OCI registries.
+Flux's OCI push feature is similar, and it made sense to me to also put this in a Helm chart (yet again, OCI!)

 Only binaries for the currently used platform are downloaded from a multi-arch image manifest on any given node.
 There is some waste re-downloading the Wasm